dotnet/fsharp/DEVGUIDE.md

 ### Quickly see your changes locally

-First, ensure that `VisualFSharpFull` is the startup project.
+First, ensure that `VisualFSharpDebug` is the startup project.

 Then, use the **f5** or **ctrl+f5** keyboard shortcuts to test your tooling changes.
 The former will debug a new instance of Visual Studio.
 The latter will launch a new instance of Visual Studio, but with your changes installed.